SCDH/xtriples-micro/README.md

 ```

 If you your result is polluted with debug messages, you can append `2>
-/dev/null` to silence them.
+/dev/null` to silence them or use Saxon's `-o:` option to send the
+output to a file.
 They are printed to stderr.

 This is the only transformation that makes sense deploying on a micro
 service.
 See [seed](seed.md).